Marlee Matlin: 1980s: Debut and film stardom

 Matlin made her stage debut at the age of seven, as Dorothy in an International Center on Deafness and the Arts (ICODA) children's theatre production of The Wizard of Oz, and continued to appear with the ICODA children's theatre group throughout her childhood.
-At the age of thirteen, she won second prize in the Chicago Center's Annual International Creative Arts Festival for an essay titled, "If I Was not a Movie Star."
+At the age of thirteen, she won second prize in the Chicago Center's Annual International Creative Arts Festival for an essay titled "If I Was not a Movie Star."

 She was discovered by Henry Winkler during one of her ICODA theater performances, which ultimately led to her film debut in Children of a Lesser God (1986).
 The film received generally positive reviews and Matlin's performance as Sarah Norman, a reluctant-to-speak deaf woman who falls for a hearing man, drew high praise: Richard Schickel of Time magazine wrote: "[Matlin] has an unusual talent for concentrating her emotions -- and an audience's -- in her signing.
 But there is something more here, an ironic intelligence, a fierce but not distancing wit, that the movies, with their famous ability to photograph thought, discover in very few performances."
-Roger Ebert of the "Chicago Sun-Times" credits her with "carrying scenes with a passion and almost painful fear of being rejected and hurt, which is really what her rebellion is about," and Paul Attasanio of The Washington Post said, "The most obvious challenge of the role is to communicate without speaking, but Matlin rises to it in the same way the stars of the silent era did -- she acts with her eyes, her gestures."
+Roger Ebert of the Chicago Sun-Times credits her with "carrying scenes with a passion and almost painful fear of being rejected and hurt, which is really what her rebellion is about," and Paul Attasanio of The Washington Post said, "The most obvious challenge of the role is to communicate without speaking, but Matlin rises to it in the same way the stars of the silent era did -- she acts with her eyes, her gestures."
 Children of a Lesser God brought her a Golden Globe Award for Best Actress in a Drama and an Academy Award for Best Actress.
 Only 21 years old at the time, Matlin remains the youngest actress to receive the Oscar in the Best Actress category.
-She was the only Deaf nominee and recipient in any category for 36 years until 2022, when deaf actor and filmmaker Troy Kotsur won for Best Supporting Actor for his role in CODA, in which Matlin also played a supporting role.
+She was the only deaf nominee and recipient in any category for 36 years until 2022, when deaf actor and filmmaker Troy Kotsur won for Best Supporting Actor for his role in CODA, in which Matlin also played a supporting role.

 Two years later, she made a guest appearance on Sesame Street with Billy Joel performing a revised version of "Just the Way You Are" with lyrics by Tony Geiss.
 Matlin used sign language during the song and hugged Oscar the Grouch during the song's conclusion.
-One year after that, Billy Joel invited her to perform in his video for "We Didn't Start the Fire".
+One year after that, Joel invited her to perform in his video for "We Didn't Start the Fire".
 In 1989, Matlin portrayed a deaf widow in the television movie Bridge to Silence.
 In that role, she spoke in addition to using sign language.
 People magazine did not like the film, but praised Matlin's work, writing, "the beautiful, emotionally moving Matlin is too good for this well-intentioned but sentimental slop."
 Matlin attended the 1988 Oscars to present the Academy Award for Best Actor.
 After signing her introduction in ASL, she spoke aloud the names of the nominees and of Michael Douglas, the winner.